 The Company's products generate positive annual income and hence give rise to an asset (technically a negative provision) on the Solvency II balance sheet in respect of the capitalised value of the projected future profit stream.
 This suggests that the adverse direction for lapses in the SCR calculation would be an increase.
 Both the immediate annual income and the capitalised value of projected future income would be reduced by an increase in lapses, especially a mass lapse one.
 However, a significant portion of the expenses would also be reduced and recoveries would be made also from the tax prepayment.
-In addition, although the own funds would decrease due to the fall in the capitalised value of future profits, the Company's SCR would also decrease due to the reduction in the amount of the future profit asset at risk.
+In addition, although the own funds would decrease due to the fall in the capitalised value of future profit asset at risk.
 Stresses on increase and decrease of lapses are performed by the Company.